 In some states, the dog owner is subject to strict liability, meaning that fault on the part of the dog owner does not need to be established if the dog bites someone.
-In these states, a few questions usually need to be resolved before the dog owner will be liable -- such as whether the person who was bitten was lawfully on the property where the bite occurred, and whether he or she did anything to provoke the dog.
+In these states, a few questions usually need to be resolved before the dog owner will be liable—such as whether the person who was bitten was lawfully on the property where the bite occurred, and whether he or she did anything to provoke the dog.

 One final note on injury claims and preservation of your legal options: Your state has a personal injury statute of limitations that sets a limit on the amount of time an injured person can wait before filing their case in the state’s civil court system.
 If you’re thinking about filing a lawsuit over dog bite injuries, you need to pay attention to this deadline.
 Even if you're confident you'll receive a dog bite injury settlement, you always want to have the option of taking the matter to court, even if it's only for added leverage at the negotiation table.
 If you have questions about the lawsuit filing deadline, the rules for dog owner liability in your state, or anything else, it may be time to discuss your situation with an experienced personal injury attorney.